Keats/vincentprouillet/content/blog/2019-08-18_storing-secrets-gitcrypt.md

 description = "It is possible to store secrets securely in a git repository; here's how"
 +++

-One of the most common issues working on a web service of some kinds is where to store your secrets for various environments.
+One of the most common issues working on a web service is where to store your secrets.
 When just starting, it's likely that they will be directly in the repository itself whether it happens accidentally or not.
 Having your production secrets in the clear in the repository is obviously a bad thing and all those secrets should be rotated.